Ralph Milbanke Hudson

-Ralph Milbanke Hudson (died 6 March 1938) was an English shipowner and politician.
+Ralph Milbanke Hudson (1849 — 6 March 1938) was an English shipowner and politician.

 Life

-He was born in 1848 or 1849 at Boldon, the son of Ralph Milbanke Hudson the elder, of Oak Lea, Witton Gilbert, County Durham.
+He was born in 1849 in The Boldons, the son of Ralph Milbanke Hudson the elder, of Oak Lea, Witton Gilbert, County Durham.
 He was educated privately and abroad.

 Hudson joined the family shipowning business, R. M. Hudson & Sons, of Tavistock House, Sunderland.
 From 1882 he was a member of the River Wear Commissioners, representing coal owners.

 In 1895, the company, with other British partners, bought into meat-packing premises on the River Plate; and the SS Meath and SS Wexford began in the meat trade with Argentina, to 1886, followed by a period where they were chartered more generally.
 By 1912, R. M. Hudson & Sons was running a regular cargo trade with Argentina.